mtilchen/motown/README.md

-# _Motown_: An MVC library for Metro-style apps targeting JS/HTML5/CSS3 #
+# _Motown_: Easy JavaScript Apps for Metro #

 Motown is designed to help you build Metro-style apps based on web technologies that are maintainable and have great performance, using as little code as possible.
-It makes smaller applications easy and larger complex applications possible.
+It makes smaller applications easy and larger more complex applications possible.

 ## Goals ##